MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **Q: Is there a cost associated with the service?**

 **A:** The cost of the service depends on when you sign up and how much you use it.
 Here are the details:
-- If you signed up before November 15th, 2023, you will receive 100 free hours (valued at $800) of Test Base usage under your subscription.
+- If you signed up before November 15, 2023, you will receive 100 free hours (valued at $800) of Test Base usage under your subscription.
 These hours will expire in 6 months from the date of sign up.
 After the free hours are consumed or expired, you will be charged $8 per hour for your usage.
-- If you sign up on or after November 15th, 2023, you will receive 100 free hours (valued at $800) of Test Base usage under your tenant.
+- If you sign up on or after November 15, 2023, you will receive 100 free hours (valued at $800) of Test Base usage under your tenant.
 These hours will expire in 6 months from the date of sign up.
 After the free hours are consumed or expired, you will be charged $8 per hour for your usage.
-- Starting from November 15th, 2023, if you are a Windows E3/E5 or Microsoft 365 E3/E5 customer, you will receive an additional 500 hours (equivalent to $4,000) of Test Base usage under your tenant.
+- Starting from November 15, 2023, if you are a Windows E3/E5 or Microsoft 365 E3/E5 customer, you will receive an additional 500 hours (equivalent to $4,000) of Test Base usage under your tenant.
 These hours do not have an expiration date and can be used anytime.
-Note: Do not disable the service principal “Test Base for M365 – Billing”, otherwise you may lose the possibility of getting the additional hours.
+Note: Do not disable the service principal "Test Base for M365 - Billing", otherwise you may lose the possibility of getting the additional hours.

 **Q: How can I provide feedback about Test Base?**